mei-lu/mei/src/content/garden/test_garden.md

 layout: ../../templates/layouts/blogpost.astro
 title: test 2
 date: 10/26/25
-category: Fun
+category: Projects
-description: this is a description of my garden post
+description: this is a description of my garden post, changing for indexing
 ---

 content about my digital garden.